JustusAdam/haxl-local-test/README.md

 ## Installing

 This project uses [stack](https://stackage.org) for dependency management.
-Simply clone the repository and run `stack install`.
+Simply clone the repository and run `stack build` to build the project and then `stack exec haxl-local-test-exe` to run it.